Creoox/creoox-ifc2gltfcxconverter/README.md

 -  Native C++ application, fast and efficient conversion of IFC files.

--  Supported IFC versions: IFC 4.3, plus backwards compatibility to older versions like IFC 2x3.
+-  Supported IFC versions: latest official standard IFC 4.3, plus backwards compatibility to older versions like IFC 2x3.
+New IFC versions will be supported as soon as they are officially released.

 -  Professional support for all sorts of issues which are common with IFC files.